 I have a question about filing a Schedule C for an LLC.
 I have an active LLC, but I didn’t operate it or earn income from it this year.
 Do I still need to file a Schedule C?

-However, if you don’t file a Schedule C for an active LLC, then you can’t do the following:
+If you don’t file a Schedule C for an active LLC, then you can’t do the following:

-According to the IRS, you will use a Schedule C, Profit or Loss from Business, to report income or loss from a business you operated or a profession you practiced as a sole proprietor.
-An activity qualifies as a business if your primary purpose for engaging in the activity is for income or profit and you are involved in the activity with continuity and regularity.
+According to the IRS, you use a Schedule C, Profit or Loss from Business, to report income or loss from a business you operated or a profession you practiced as a sole proprietor.
+An activity qualifies as a business if your primary purpose for engaging in the activity is for profit and you are involved in the activity with continuity and regularity.

 When Would An LLC File a Schedule C?

 A single-member LLC, that has not elected to be treated as a corporation, uses the Schedule C to report profit or loss from the business.
 The LLC is considered a business structure allowed by state statute for other legal purposes but is disregarded or ignored for tax purposes.
 Because LLCs are formed in the state, each state has different laws and regulations.
 Therefore, it is important to learn about your state regulations regarding an LLC.

 More Information on Schedule C

 View more information on Schedule C.

 If you want more guidance with small business taxes, we’re here to help.
 Use the H&R Block small business services.
 We’re dedicated to serving small business owners with industry leading software, services, and in-person expert guidance to manage your business’ tax and financial needs.